Larmix0/lukip/README.md

 # Lukip
-A small unit-testing framework/library made in C by me.
+A small unit-testing framework I made in C.

 ## What the project's about
-It's for testing C applications with simple but convenient functions by just compiling an archive (.a) file with your other *.o test files.
+It's for testing C applications conveniently by just compiling an archive (.a) file with your other test files.
 It also works on Linux and Windows (at least as far as my testing on my Windows 10 and Ubuntu WSL goes).

 ## Building
 Clone in the directory you want it on with: